Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 Once the presentation is initialized, you can sequentially call the different

-methods provided by the class to add contexts
+methods provided by the class to add contexts, types, holders and

 Building a Verifiable Presentation